-Are you one of those who's exclaimed with alacrity that you DON'T NEED health insurance?
-Here's my heart felt attempt to save you from the doom you're heading towards!
+Do you absolutely believe that you DON'T NEED health insurance?
+Here's my heartfelt attempt to save you from the doom you're heading towards!

 After 10 years of working in health insurance and writing extensively about it, it’s really amusing to me that I am writing an article explaining why does one need health Insurance so late in the day.
 Better late than never, I'd say!